altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/boot-examples/ug-linux-boot-agx3.md

    ![](images/ATF_Linux_bootflow.svg)

-In this boot flow, the BL2 (FSBL) is included in the bitstream together with the SDM FW and hardware design (first phase only in HPS boot first mode).
+In this boot flow, the BL2 (FSBL) is included in the bitstream together with the SDM FW and Quartus design (first phase only in HPS boot first mode).
 When booting from QSPI, this bitstream is stored in the QSPI memory.
 In this boot flow, the BL31 (Secure Monitor) is packed with the Linux kernel and device tree into a FIP format image.
 This format provides to ATF the information about the components included in the image in a partition header.
 The resulting FIP image is added to the final flash image used to boot from (QSPI, SDCard, NAND or eMMC).

 When creating the flash image, it's necessary to provide the location in where ATF expects to find the FIP image (fip.bin).
 This is hardcoded in the ATF code (**plat/intel/soc/common/include/platform_def.h**) for each one of the flash devices in which this boot flow is supported as indicated in the next table: